Weight Loss Diets for Dogs

 - Cooked chicken breast on walks for counter-conditioning shyness meeting strangers.

 - 1 Zuke’s Jerky Natural square cut into 25-30 pieces for clicker training.
+She now gets about 20 calories worth of high-value treats cut into small pieces each time we do nose work practice.

 - Bully stick for chewing.